-You need to think carefully when choosing a walking boot or shoe for your outdoor adventuring, as what’s on your feet can make all the difference between an enjoyable experience in the fresh air and a tortuous blister-fest.
-Choose well and you shouldn’t even have to think about them, as they will carry you in comfort through terrain and trail.
+Choosing a walking boot for your next endeavour requires some very careful consideration.
+After all, these can be the difference between an enjoyable experience in the fresh air and a tortuous blister-fest.
+Pick wisely, and you won’t even have to think about them as they carry you in comfort through terrain and trail.

-We’re assuming because you’re reading this you’re not just walking down to the shops, but have got something more epic planned.
+We are starting off with the assumption that you have something more epic planned than just walking to the shops.
 That’s why one of the first things we looked at was the out-of-the-box wearability of each shoe, as you don’t want to spend hours breaking in a new pair.

 Supple and moulded materials should combine to make the boot or shoe comfortable and snug-fitting from their very first outing, especially because after hours of walking, feet tend to swell.
 So you need a nicely proportioned shoe, regardless of your size, and a comfortable fit.

 The outsole has a dual role to ensure traction from the lug pattern so that you’re more confident than a mountain goat and also to be constructed in such a way that it gives good energy return with every foot strike